The Eclectic Approach to Language Teaching: A Critical Look at the Single-Method Approach Adopted in the Libyan Schools

 Abstract

-In spite of all the obstacles and difficulties encountered in the Libyan and similar EFL learning and teaching contexts, teachers are still seeking to find the appropriate approach and methods which may better serve their local contexts.
-The main problem under investigation is the adoption of the single-method approach, represented in the new teaching methodology (CLT), which the Libyan and many other EFL teachers in different contexts find it difficult to implement in their classrooms.
-This new paradigm which underpins the new teaching syllabus in the Libyan schools has become a challenge, since the local environment where it is practised does not seem appropriate.
-Hence, it is worth thinking of another approach which could replace the single-method approach.
+Despite the systematic challenges inherent in the Libyan and similar EFL environments, practitioners continue to seek pedagogical approaches and methods that are more compatible to their specific local contexts.
+The main problem under investigation is the adoption of the single-method approach represented in the new teaching methodology (CLT), which the Libyan and many other EFL teachers find it difficult to implement in their classrooms.
+The new paradigm underpinning the Libyan curriculum presents significant implementation challenges, primarily due to inconsistencies between the theoretical framework and the practical realities of the local environment.
+Therefore, there is a compelling need for exploring alternative pedagogical models that can move beyond the current single-method paradigm.
 This paper tries to evaluate current approaches to the methodology of teaching English in the Libyan context.
-First, I will introduce the context, describing the learners and the classroom, explaining what approaches and methods are followed, throwing some light on the syllabus and the regulations imposed by the ministry of education.
+First, I will introduce the context, describing the learners and the classroom, explaining the current adopted approaches and methods, shedding some light on the syllabus and the regulations imposed by the ministry of education.
 Second, I will propose a feasible approach which may better serve the Libyan situation.
-This approach is based on the assumption that a collection of different methods (the eclectic approach) might help to achieve the goal- finding a more suitable way of teaching which can be useful, more flexible for teachers and, consequently, better serves the Libyan context.
+This approach is based on the assumption that a collection of pedagogical principles may facilitate a more effective and adaptable teaching methodology.
+Such an approach aims to better address the specific needs of the Libyan educational context.

 Keywords